Climate entropy production recorded in a deep Antarctic ice core

 Absence of evidence, of course, is not evidence of absence.
 This is a particularly thorny point when one is using nonlinear statistics on sparse data.
 In the literature on WPE, the important issue of significance---whether or not a given feature in a WPE trace (e.g., jump, spike, valley) indicates some sort of substantive change in the underlying information mechanics of the system---is almost never addressed.
-The basic challenge is that there is no one-to-one correspondence between distributions and entropy values.
-A very recent paper \cite{Bandt2017} offers some preliminary solutions to this problem, providing a variant of permutation entropy that measures how far the signal is from white noise and supplies significance bounds.
-However, this is far from a general solution; with only one time series available, traditional significance tests from statistics are inapplicable.
+A very recent paper \cite{Bandt2017} offers some preliminary solutions to this problem, including a variant of permutation entropy that measures how far the signal is from white noise.
+However, this is far from a general solution; with only one time series available, traditional significance tests from statistics are inapplicable, and without a reliable generative model for the climate, one cannot use surrogate methods for significance testing \cite{lancaster2018surrogate}.
 While there are several pseudo significance tests, such as feature persistence over ranges of parameters, the associated theories are undeveloped.
-Traditional methods like randomized bootstrapping \cite{bootstrapping} may eventually be useful here, but the associated mathematics has not yet been extended to information theory in general and WPE in particular.
-Until these shortcomings have been addressed, interpreting small-scale fluctuations---such as those near the DO events in Fig~\ref{fig:WPEs-DO-AIM}---should either be avoided altogether or done with careful consideration and utilization of domain knowledge and persistence testing over a wide range of values for the free parameters of the algorithm.
+Traditional methods like randomized bootstrapping \cite{bootstrapping} may eventually be useful here, but the associated mathematics has not yet been extended to information theory.
+Until these shortcomings have been addressed, interpreting small-scale fluctuations---such as those near the times of DO events in Fig~\ref{fig:WPEs-DO-AIM}---should either be avoided altogether or done with careful consideration and persistence testing over a wide range of values for the free parameters of the algorithm.